 - Athletic directors and coaches

-- Faculty advisors to student organizations
+- Faculty, staff or graduate student advisors to student organizations

 - Residence hall directors or assistants